Ficus deltoidea

-Ficus deltoidea, commonly known as mistletoe fig (mas cotek in Malaysian, tabat barito in Indonesia, or สาลิกาลิ้นทอง in Thai) is a species of flowering plant in the family Moraceae, native to Southeast Asia, and widely naturalized in other parts of the world.
+Ficus deltoidea, commonly known as mistletoe fig (mas cotek in Malaysian, tabat barito in Indonesia, or สาลิกาลิ้นทอง in Thai) is a species of flowering plant in the family Moraceae.
+It is native to Peninsular Thailand and parts of Malesia (Borneo, Java, Peninsular Malaysia, the Maluku Islands, Sulawesi, and Sumatra), and widely naturalized in other parts of the world.

 Description

 F. deltoidea is an evergreen shrub or small tree, growing up to about 2 m tall, with thick leaves that are deltoid in shape, rounded at the apex and tapering at the base.
 The upper surface of the plants' leaves are dark, shining green, while the lower surface is golden yellow with black spots.
 Male and female plants are physically distinctive, with the leaves of female plants being big and round, while the leaves of male plants are small, round and long.
 F. deltoidea can grow on the land (terrestrial plant), on the stone (Lithophyte) or attach to other plants as epiphyte.
 The plant grows wild in eastern peninsular Malaysia (Kelantan, Terengganu), Sumatra, Java, Borneo (Sabah, Sarawak, Brunei and Kalimantan), Celebes, Palawan and in Mindanao and is used by the traditional medical practitioners in these regions.